-We all enjoy our outdoor activities but without the best insect repellents, there’s no way we’ll be able to walk, climb, hike or do anything else in the woods without feeling uncomfortable when there’s an army of mosquitos out for blood.
-It’s important to bring an insect repellent with you when you’re going for an outdoor adventure.
-But the question then lies in what are the best insect repellents?
+We all enjoy our outdoor activities but without the best insect repellent, there’s no way we’ll be able to walk, climb, hike or do anything else in the woods without feeling uncomfortable when there’s an army of mosquitos out for blood.
+We provide a little information here from the CDC and FDA, so that you’ll get an idea of the diseases that are transmitted by insects.

 The biggest concern with millions of people is mosquito-borne diseases that spread by these blood-sucking insects.
 Mosquito bites can cause skin irritation such as red spots and itchiness.
 This is because of a substance known as an anticoagulant which can be found in the saliva of the mosquitoes.
 Once the mosquito bites the human skin, the saliva flows into the epidermis.
 It then leads to skin irritation.